1890-1902

 1921-1930

-1923-1940 Lived in Paris as a freelance composer until 1940, typically spending summers in Polička.
+1923-1940 Lived in Paris as a freelance composer, typically spending summers in Polička.

-1925 – Composed his String Quartet No. 2, which gained him international recognition and was published by Universal Edition Vienna.
+1925 — Composed his String Quartet No. 2, which gained him international recognition and was published by Universal Edition Vienna.
+The ballet Who is the Most Powerful in the World premiered at the National Theatre in Brno alongside Janáček’s opera The Cunning Little Vixen.

 1926 — Met Charlotte Quennehen, his future wife.
 Composed La Bagarre for large orchestra.

-1929 – Finished the opera-film Three Wishes.
+1929 — Completed the opera-film Three Wishes.

 1931-1939